41x3n/Show-Split/README.md

 Here's what I learnt:
 * Express backend with Typescript and two different database (MongoDB, Redis)
 * Next.js (React) based frontend for Server-side Rendering
+* Sharing events across the services using NATS-streaming
 * Running the app in Docker containers via Kubernetes cluster

 This project is no way finished and I will add more features and tools as I learn new languages, frameworks and databases.
 Read the roadmap below to know what I am going to implement next.